abhishekrajgaria/Character_Language_Model/README.md

 Character level Language Model using Teacher Forcing / also Generates text without teacher forcing

 ## Generated text examples
-These text are generated without teacher forcing
+These text are generated without teacher forcing for next 200 chars

 - The little boy was